 - Bang

-Since most of these top out at 300mg caffeine, it really comes down to flavor preference.
+Since most of these top out at 300mg of caffeine, it really comes down to flavor preference.
 Personally, I prefer Monster Lemonade + Tea and Rockstar PureZero Fruit Punch, but those have lower caffeine levels (160mg/240mg).
 You might also lean towards non carbonated energy drinks, rather than the classic bubbly versions.

 Heavily relying on energy drinks can put far too much caffeine in your system, which isn’t good for your health or your heart.
 The high sugar content and other ingredients can be a problem too.
 Some people have even died from energy drinks.